DiscordInjections/Plugins-ThisIsCompletlyDeprecatedDontUseOrElseYouWillBeIgnored-/Renamer/README.md

 You should place this file in the `Plugins` folder of the DiscordInjections project.

-This requires the `jquery` NPM module.
+This requires JQuery and the `spectrum-colorpicker` NPM module.
-To install, use this command:
+To install, use these commands:

+    npm i spectrum-colorpicker
     npm i jquery

 This plugin locally renames users and adds custom tags.